whitecollaralgos/Algoways/design/04_database_layer.md

 *   **Configuration:** The database connection string is configured via the `DATABASE_URL` environment variable.
 *   **Engine:** SQLAlchemy uses an `Engine` object to manage connections to the database.
-*   **Connection Pooling:** As per previous optimizations, OpenAlgo utilizes SQLAlchemy's built-in connection pooling to improve performance and resource management.
+*   **Connection Pooling:** As per previous optimizations, AlgoWays utilizes SQLAlchemy's built-in connection pooling to improve performance and resource management.
 Key configurations (set via environment variables):
     *   `DB_POOL_SIZE`: The initial number of connections kept open in the pool.
     *   `DB_MAX_OVERFLOW`: The number of additional connections that can be opened beyond `DB_POOL_SIZE` under load.
     *   `DB_POOL_TIMEOUT`: The time (in seconds) to wait for a connection from the pool before timing out.